llafuente/unity-platformer/readme.md

 This is already done in this project, Just for reference is you integrate the codebase in your project.

+## Tagging

+Tags can be mixed to create hybrid behaviours: like moving platforms that are one way platforms.

+This is achieve having a tag that contains both names. ex: `MovingPlatform&OneWayPlatforms`

 ## Manual Editable

 The following classes contains stuff that could be useful to edit for your game.